-Mini-Beast Metropolis houses one of the largest insect collections in the Uk.
-It is also home to our snakes and reptiles.
+Minibeast Metropolis houses one of the largest insect collections in the UK.
+It is also home to our snakes, reptiles, amphibians and other invertebrates.

 Mini-Beast Metropolis houses one of the largest insect collections in the UK.

 Come and see these fascinating creatures up close.
 You can even take part in our Meet the Mini-Beast handling sessions during the school holidays.
 Keep an eye on our latest news section for more information and on Facebook Twitter and Instagram.
 Handling sessions are also available with our guided tours, available to pre booked groups of 10 or more paying visitors.

 Below you will find some of species that we keep here at the butterfly farm.
 Please be aware that these species may change from time to time and may not always be on display all year round.

 Here at the Stratford Butterfly Farm we are always changing our exhibits to make things different for our returning visitors.
 We have a number of species that we house off show away from the public so that we can vary our displays.